-I'm a writer and oral historian in Alberta.
+I'm a writer and oral historian, currently based in Kamloops, British Columbia.
 I recently completed my MLitt Environmental History at the University of St Andrews in Scotland.

 I teach a combination of narrative non-fiction, magazine production, and media literacy classes.
 Be in touch (lyndsiebourgon [at] gmail [dot] com) if you'd like to see a copy of my teaching portfolio.

 I also keep an updated reading list, if you're interested.